 In 33 years of asking these questions, the answers are clear: Giraffe Heroes are motivated by the personal meaning their actions add to their lives, meaning flowing from helping solve important public problems, from making life better for other people.

 After decades of climbing mountains and dodging bullets in wars and revolutions around the globe.
-Graham shares the stories of how he painfully learned the same lessons--that the secret to a life of meaning is giving back.
+I share my own stories of how I painfully learned the same lessons--that the secret to a life of meaning is giving back.

-Then he challenges his audiences: what can each of them do to leverage the skills, contacts and resources that already sustain their business lives to help solve a public problem significant to them?
-Graham's challenges are tough but in the language his audiences understand.
+Then I challenges his audiences: what can each of them do to leverage the skills, contacts and resources that already sustain their business lives to help solve a public problem significant to them?
+MY challenges are tough but in the language my audiences understand.
 Everyone has unique opportunities to make a difference, he says.
 What public problem has your name on it?
 Find that problem, and then tackle it with everything you've got.
 It'll help solve the problem; and it'll add meaning, passion and deep satisfaction to your own life.

 STOKE THE FIRE